AmanSonii/Google-Transcribe-Api/README.md

  Identify Two Speakers in a WAV File using Google transcribe API.
- Here I used c# to request Google Transcribe API.
+ Here I have used c# to request Google Transcribe API.